Fan Favorite the Mooch Denies He’s Returning to Trump’s White House

 The former White House communications director has privately told friends and associates that the president and other members of the Trump family, including White House adviser and first daughter Ivanka Trump, miss him and want him back in the West Wing.
 Three sources close to Scaramucci have independently told The Daily Beast that the Mooch continues to brag that he and President Donald Trump talk on the phone, and that the Mooch believes his resurrection in Trump-world could be imminent.
 One of these sources said that the Mooch claimed he was flying out to either Washington, D.C. or Mar-a-Lago early this month to meet Trump to talk about it.

 Unfortunately, they were unable to find anyone who considered this a plausible scenario.
-“It would amaze and shock me if the president still talks to [Scaramucci] or is considering re-hiring him after what happened,” a senior White House official said.
+“It would amaze and shock me if the president still talks to [Scaramucci] or is considering rehiring him after what happened,” a senior White House official said.
 “And that is coming from someone who works in a place where nothing surprises me anymore.”

 A short time later, the Mooch himself poured cold water on the report.